Mr-Ajay-Rathod/MyInstitute---All-in-one-learning-platform-for-Grad/README.md

-# SppuHub: Prep-Jobs and More
+# Myinstitute: Prep-Jobs and More

 ### Overview :

 SppuHub is an Ed-tech platform dedicated to improving academic education and prioritizing on-campus job placements.
 The platform, built using advanced front-end technology, offers user-friendly interfaces and robust features for effective learning.
 SppuHub supports students from their first year to their final placement, ensuring a comprehensive educational journey.

+## Link : www.myinstitute.in

 ## Features